DoranCals/rshell/README.md

 #### KNOWN ISSUES

-`cd` will break if a bad path is entered.
-Restart the shell and try again.

 If `Ctrl-C` is entered while the shell is idle, the user must press `ENTER` to clear the shell input.

 If `Ctrl-D` is entered, Rshell will attempt to run the current command before exiting.